 After Placement of Dental Implants

 Every implant procedure has specific post-surgical care associated with it.
 The following are brief descriptions of post-surgical instructions following the placement of dental implants.
 These instructions will generally provide enough information for the majority of situations.
 Dr. Maranon and the surgical staff will provide specific instructions for each patient after their procedure.
-If additional information is necessary, that information can be found on the adjacent tabs or by contacting the office
+If additional information is necessary, that information can be found on the adjacent tabs or by contacting our Encino office at Encino Oral Surgery Office Phone Number 818-990-5500.

-For mild to moderate pain, adult patients may take one or two tablets of Tylenol or Extra Strength Tylenol may be taken every four hours or Ibuprofen (two-three 200 mg tablets may be taken every 4-6 hours.
-These medications should not be used if they are contraindicated by a medical condition or interaction with other medication.
+For mild to moderate pain, adult patients may take one or two tablets of Tylenol, or Extra Strength Tylenol may be taken every four hours, or Ibuprofen (two or three 200 mg tablets) may be taken every 4-6 hours.
+These medications should not be used if they are contraindicated by a medical condition or interact with other medication.

-Though a small amount of bleeding after surgery in common, bleeding after most implant surgery is usually well controlled.
+Though a small amount of bleeding after surgery is common, bleeding after most implant surgery is usually well controlled.
 If instructed to do so, patients should bite on the gauze placed over their surgical site with continuous firm pressure for the first two hours after surgery.
 This will help to control bleeding.
 Patients should not chew on the gauze or spit out, as this will prolong the bleeding.
 It is important that patients do not smoke after surgery as this can cause bleeding or delay wound healing.
 Some blood in the saliva for 1 or 2 days is normal.
-If heavy bleeding occurs, it may be controlled by placing a fresh moistened gauze pack, folded into a two inch square, or non-herbal tea bags over the wound under biting pressure for 30 minutes.
+If heavy bleeding occurs, it may be controlled by placing a fresh, moistened gauze pack folded into a two inch square, or non-herbal tea bags, over the wound under biting pressure for 30 minutes.
 Patients may want to cover their pillowcase or use an older pillow in case they have any oozing while sleeping.
 Remember that a lot of saliva and a little blood can look like a lot of bleeding.
-If the bleeding continues or if there are concerns about bleeding, contact Dr. Maranon immediately.
+If the bleeding continues or if there are concerns about bleeding, contact Dr. Maranon immediately at: Encino Oral Surgery Office Phone Number 818-990-5500.

 Use of Temporary Tooth Replacement Appliances or Dentures